CastraRegina/ars-est-in-v_rb0/README.md

     - nude front/back, chauvinistic slogans, woman legs with seamed stockings in (red) pumps, red pumps,
     - brezel, Bavarian veal sausage, ass with ears, cigarette with smoke, no smoking,
     - knife, fork, spoon, garden gnome, hat, cap, baseball bat, condoms save...,
-    - anchor, ship's propeller, aircraft's propeller,
+    - anchor, ship's propeller, aircraft's propeller, yellow submarine,
     - Bavarian laptop and leather pants and smartphone, bavarian lion,
     - pirate flag, country flags in general,
     - drop into water with round waves, surfer wave,
     - "folder"-drawing (=Nude drawing), toilet paper, pepper mill,
     - silhouettes of various flying insects in a glass case,
+    - silhouette of sexy girl bending down for a colorful flower,
+    - silhouette of sexy girl bending down to a dwarf, "Bend over fairy, wish is wish",
+    - silhouette of a butler offering something on a tray,
     - masks: venetian masks, scream ghostface, Guy Fawkes mask,
     - a bunch of child's balloons, three wise monkeys (variations: see, hear, speak good),
     - stylized cartoon eyes, Heart with a bite, fruit with a bite,
+    - two puzzle parts fitting together like a couple,
+    - statue, greek torso,

 - Themes and texts like...
   - luck and happiness: smile, be happy, don't worry be happy, home, sweet home,